matthewgao/WindowsPositionKeeper/README.md

 ## Note

 * You can use "python main.py -c add or del" to add or delete key words
-* No Minimized windows, otherwise it will have issue when restore the windows.
+* Don't minimized windows which you want to save the position, otherwise it will have issue when restore the windows.
+You can use the method that in "troubleshoot" section to get you windows back.

 ## Troubleshooting

-Using win+up or down to show up the windows which can't find.
+Using WIN+up or down (right or left) to show up the windows which can't find.